-Online Marketplace Industry

-Innovation & Technology
+Online Marketplace Industry Innovation & Technology Strategic Planning

-Strategic Planning

-Corporate Governance

-Internet & Media
+Corporate Governance Internet & Media

 Mr. Schwartz has served as a member of our Board of Directors since March 2018.
-Mr. Schwartz most recently served as the President Media & Marketplaces of Zillow Group, Inc. ("Zillow"), an online real estate marketplace, from June 2018 to December 2019.
-Prior to that time, Mr. Schwartz served as Zillow's Chief Business Officer from August 2015 to June 2018, as its Chief Revenue Officer from September 2010 to August 2015 and as its Vice President of Sales from March 2007 to September 2010.
+Mr. Schwartz is the co-founder of Tomo Networks Inc. ("Tomo"), an internet-based mortgage and real estate company, and has served as Tomo's Chief Executive Officer and Chairman of its Board of Directors since June 2020.
+Prior to founding and joining Tomo, from June 2018 to December 2019, Mr. Schwartz served as the President Media & Marketplaces of Zillow Group, Inc. ("Zillow"), an online real estate marketplace, prior to which he served as Zillow's Chief Business Officer from August 2015 to June 2018, Chief Revenue Officer from September 2010 to August 2015 and Vice President of Sales from March 2007 to September 2010.
 Prior to joining Zillow, Mr. Schwartz was Vice President of Advertising Sales at CNNMoney.com, a financial media company, from July 2005 to March 2007.
 From August 2001 to July 2005, Mr. Schwartz served as National Accounts Director for the Automotive and Finance Properties of Yahoo!, Inc., an online search company.
 Mr. Schwartz held various positions at DoubleClick, Inc., an online advertising company, from 1998 to 2000, including Director of Business Development.
 Mr. Schwartz holds a Bachelor of Arts degree in Government from Hamilton College.